apache/arrow/docs/source/developers/guide/step_by_step/arrow_codebase.rst

   Arrow columnar format and other parts of the project, like the Flight RPC framework.

-Other files included in Arrow are connected to either GitHub, CI builds or Docker.

 Bindings, features, fixes and tests
 ===================================